MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 The problem is that it is not a standardised surgical term.
 There is no agreed definition.
 A procedure described as a mini facelift at one clinic may be a thread lift under local anaesthetic.
 At another, it may be a deep plane facelift through a limited incision under general anaesthetic in a private hospital.
 The outcomes and longevity differ by years, not months.

-Skin-only procedures — thread lifts, non-surgical tightening, skin-only incisional approaches — work at the surface.
-They do not address the SMAS layer, do not release retaining ligaments, and do not reposition the deeper soft tissue structures that have descended with age.
+Most procedures marketed as a “mini facelift” work at the surface.
+Thread lifts, non-surgical tightening, and skin-only incisional approaches do not address the SMAS layer, do not release the retaining ligaments, and do not reposition the deeper soft tissue structures that have descended with age.
 Results may be visible in the short term.
 They are generally limited to 6 to 18 months before the treated area returns toward its pre-treatment state.

-Structural procedures — short scar facelift using SMAS or deep plane technique — address the underlying cause of facial descent, not the surface manifestation of it.
+Structural procedures, meaning a short scar facelift using SMAS or deep plane technique, address the underlying cause of facial descent rather than the surface manifestation of it.
 The incision may be limited, but the surgical work beneath repositions the actual structures that have moved.
 Results are more durable, typically 5 to 7 years, because the anatomy has been structurally corrected rather than temporarily tightened.

 The problem with the term “mini facelift” is not that it describes a smaller operation.
 It is that it does not describe what is actually being done beneath the skin.
 Two procedures with the same label can produce completely different outcomes.